N4N1T0/portfolio/src/content/blog/en/responsive-design-guide.md

 ---
-title: 'Responsive Design in Websites'
+title: "Responsive Design in Websites"
 date: 2023-06-19
-slug: 'responsive-design-guide'
+slug: "responsive-design-guide"
-excerpt: 'How responsive design transforms user experience, boosts SEO, and optimizes your presence across all devices.'
+excerpt: "How responsive design transforms user experience, boosts SEO, and optimizes your presence across all devices."
 author: 'Adrian "Nano" Alvarez'
-image: '../../../assets/blog/domenico-loia-EhTcC9sYXsw-unsplash.webp'
+image: "../../../assets/blog/domenico-loia-EhTcC9sYXsw-unsplash.webp"
-imageAlt: 'An Apple setup with an iMac and an AirBook'
+imageAlt: "An Apple setup with an iMac and an AirBook"
 ---

 # The Importance of Responsive Design in the Digital World